Help & FAQs

 Anderson and Garland offer a highly competitive service and our commission fees can vary depending on the type and value of the items you consign.
 We ask that prospective clients contact us to speak to a specialist directly so that we can gauge their needs before we agree a commission rate.

 A web fee also applies to all goods consigned.
-This is charged at £5 per lot for items included in our Fine Auctions and £3 per lot for items included in our Specialist and Homes & Interiors Auctions.
+This is charged at £5 per lot for items.

 Please note all sold lots are subject to a minimum charge of £10.